 In the hydrogen molecule formed above, each H atom attains a stable configuration of two valence electrons.
 In this case, a single covalent bond is formed because the two hydrogen atoms have shared a pair of electrons.
 We should note that when writing a chemical formula to represent covalent bonds, a dash is used to represent a pair of electrons.
-In chemistry, such notations are known as Structural formulas.
+In chemistry, such notations are known as structural formulas.
 The dashes used to represent a pair of electrons in structural formulas are not used to show ionic bonds.
 As you can see from the hydrogen molecule, the chemical formulas of ionic compounds are used to describe formula units while those for covalent compounds describe molecules.
 Combinations of atoms of the non-metallic elements in Group 4A, 5A, 6A and 7A are likely to form covalent bonds.
 Lewis tried to summarize this tendency by formulating the octet rule for covalent bonding.
 Group 7A members form covalent in their diatomic molecules.
 For instance, the chlorine atom has seven valence electrons and requires only a single valence electron to attain stability.
 Through the process of electron sharing and formation of covalent bonds, two chloride atoms each attain the electron configuration of Ne.

 In the chlorine molecule, each chloride atom contributes one electron to complete the octet.
 You notice that the two chloride atoms share only one pair of valence electrons.
 The other valence electrons are not shared and are therefore referred to as lone pair electrons.
 So, the electron dot formula for ammonia molecule can be written as follows:

-The valence electron of an atom is very imprtant due to its participation in chemical bonding.
+The valence electron of an atom is very important due to its participation in chemical bonding.
 For this reason, we must study the valence electron(s) for atoms and compounds in detail.
 Dots and dashes are commonly used to represent valence electron and chemical bonds respectively.
 This notation is what we refer to as Lewis Electron-dot Structure.
 It is important that you understand how to interpret and write the lewis electron-dot structure since it helps you understand the arrangement of electrons in different molecules, their rearrangement during chemical reactions and how they contribute to determining the shape of molecules.

 Electron-Dot Structure for different atoms

-According to Lewis, the correct chemical symbol for the element represents the nucleus of the atom along with its inner electrons.
+According to Lewis, the correct chemical symbol for an element ideally represents the nucleus of the atom along with its inner electrons.
 Dots are placed around the symbol to represent the valence electrons.
 In order for you to write the correct electron dot structure for an atom, always infer from the periodic table so that you would find the right number of valence electrons.
 For instance, the chlorine atom has 7 valence electrons.
 First, you need to write the symbol for the chlorine atom Cl, and then place the dots around the symbol.
 Ensure that the number of electrons placed on any side of the chemical symbol of the atom doesn’t exceed 2.

 The following guidelines can help you in writing electron-dot structures of molecules:

 1. Get the sum of all the valence electrons for individual atom in the molecule.
 The periodic table can be used as a reference to help you determine the number of valence electrons for each atom.
-Ie. NH3 has a total of eight valence electrons( 5+1+1+1=8).
+I.e. NH3 has a total of eight valence electrons( 5+1+1+1=8).

 2. Write correct chemical symbols of the atoms present in the molecule.
 The central atom in most cases is the first atom in the formula and it is surrounded by other atoms present in the molecule ie.